 Alwilda – Imprisoned Viking Princess Who Became A Pirate Queen

-Ellen Lloyd - AncientPages.com - The story of Alwilda sounds more like a fairytale, and truth to be told, it's difficult to determine whether the account is based on historical events or is just a beautiful and romantic legend.
+Ellen Lloyd - AncientPages.com - The story of Alwilda sounds more like a fairytale, and truth to be told; it's difficult to determine whether the account is based on historical events or is just a beautiful and romantic legend.

 Left: Awilda as depicted in The Pirates Own Book, published in 1837.
 Credit: Public Domain - Right: Pirate ships.
 Credit: Public Domain

 Her father was overprotective and decided to lock his young and beautiful daughter in a tower.
-This was done to keep young men away from her.
-To make it extremely difficult to get near Alwilda, her father ordered put dangerous snakes around the building.
+It was done to keep young men away from her.
+To make it extremely difficult to get near Alwilda, her father ordered dangerous snakes around the building.
 Admirers had to climb the tower and defeat the poisonous snakes that guarded her, but no one, except the Prince of Denmark, succeeded.

 Prince Alf of Denmark asked the king if he could marry his daughter.
 King Synardus agreed and said he would arrange a marriage between Alwilda and the Prince Alf of Denmark.